 Representing corporate and individual clients in antitrust and white collar crime defense matters and related commercial litigation matters in federal and state courts throughout the United States and before a variety of federal and state investigative agencies, including the Antitrust Division, United States Department of Justice, the Federal Trade Commission, United States Attorney's Offices and the Securities and Exchange Commission.
 In the antitrust area, litigating various matters ranging from alleged price fixing to price discrimination and representing clients in dealing with the antitrust aspects of mergers, acquisitions and joint ventures.
 Counseling a wide range of small and large companies in diverse industries on pricing, marketing, distribution and dealer termination issues.
 White collar crime defense and internal investigation matters cover price fixing, accounting fraud, FCPA violations, securities fraud and insider trading, public corruption, environmental crimes and other corporate crime issues.
-Annually (2003-2012) recognized by Chambers USA as one of America's Leading Business Lawyers in Antitrust.
+Annually (2003-2013) recognized by Chambers USA as one of America's Leading Business Lawyers in Antitrust.
 Since 2009, James has been recognized as a leading lawyer by The International Who's Who of Competition Lawyers and Economists.
 He has been recognized as an "Illinois Super Lawyer" by Super Lawyers magazine every year since 2006.
-In 2012, he was selected as a leading lawyer in Chambers Global for Antitrust.
-He was also recommended in the 2012 edition of the Legal 500 U.S. for his "practical advice and superb service" in the area of Antitrust.
+In 2012 and 2013, he was selected as a leading lawyer in Chambers Global for Antitrust.
+He was also recognized in the 2012 and 2013 editions of The Legal 500 U.S. for his "practical advice and superb service" in the area of Antitrust.
 James is the head of Kirkland's e-discovery training program for attorneys and legal assistants Firmwide.

 Agricore United (DOJ).
 Represented Agricore in the United States related to competing transactions involving two of its industry competitors.
 Secured clearance of both offers in the U.S., allowing for Agricore's successful sale to Saskatchewan Wheat Pool.